 Too Many TVs?
-Here’s How to Find the Right One
+Here’s How to Choose the Right One

 Select options and limit the number of products

-Screen technology determines how a TV produces images, affecting picture quality, brightness, color accuracy, and overall viewing experience.
-Choosing the right technology can influence performance in different lighting conditions, energy efficiency, and how immersive movies, sports, or gaming will feel.
+Screen technology determines how a TV produces images, affecting picture quality, brightness, and viewing experience.
+Choosing the right type impacts color accuracy, contrast, energy use, and how well the TV performs in different lighting conditions.

 Popular options (you can select more than one)